 A procedure where donor stool is transplanted to rebalance the bacteria in the digestive tract to help resolve symptoms.

 All people need helpful bacteria in their digestive system for it to work properly.
 Sometimes there is an imbalance of helpful and harmful bacteria.
-For those with severe or chronic C. difficile colitis, fecal microbiota transplantation from donor stool is used to rebalance the bacteria in the digestive tract to help resolve symptoms.
-Fecal transplant donors are screened and undergo testing for many common communicable diseases to ensure that the procedure is done as safely as possible.
+For those with severe or chronic C. difficile colitis, intestinal microbiota transplantation from donor material is used to rebalance the bacteria in the digestive tract to help resolve symptoms.
+Intestinal microbiota transplant donors are screened and undergo testing for many common communicable diseases to ensure that the procedure is done as safely as possible.

 To produce the best results, you will drink a bowel cleansing preparation to help clean out your colon.
 Even if your stools are clear, it is important to take all of the colon prep as directed because your body is always making fluid and small polyps can hide behind this fluid.